Instructor Course Evaluation (ICE)

 You can write your own ‘supplemental questions', or select questions from the Data Bank to download into the Supplemental Questions Template.

 To use the Supplemental Questions option, bring the completed template to class as a PowerPoint slide and display for the class before the evaluation process begins.
-Instructors should ensure that a copy of their Supplemental Questions template is included in the envelope to be returned to the Senate Office.
+Instructors should ensure that an electronic copy of their Supplemental Questions template is sent to SAS on the day the class evaluations are done.

 - The Senate Office section provides dates for Evaluation Week for the current academic year.